-Parking Policy 2.0The Directorate of Urban Land Transport (DULT) has prepared a revisd parking policy (Parking Policy 2.0) with due consultation from stakehlders, public and concerned professional bodies to achieve the following objectives:
+Parking Policy 2.0The Directorate of Urban Land Transport (DULT) has prepared a revised parking policy (Parking Policy 2.0) with due consultation from stakeholders, public and concerned professional bodies to achieve the following objectives:

 - Move from chaotic parking to well organized parking